 On March 18, 2024, the Company entered into a \$1.5 billion 364-day credit agreement (the 364-Day Credit Agreement) and a \$4.0 billion amended and restated five-year credit agreement (the Five-Year Credit Agreement).
 The 364-Day Credit Agreement replaced the \$1.5 billion 364-day credit agreement dated as of March 20, 2023, which was terminated in accordance with its terms effective March 18, 2024.
 Amounts borrowed under the 364-Day Credit Agreement are required to be repaid no later than March 17, 2025, unless (i) Honeywell elects to convert all then outstanding amounts into a term loan, upon which such amounts shall be repaid in full on March 17, 2026, or (ii) the 364-Day Credit Agreement is terminated earlier pursuant to its terms.
-The Five-Year Credit Agreement amended and restated the previously reported \$4.0 billion amended and restated five-year credit agreement dated as of March 20, 2023.
-Commitments under the Five-Year Credit Agreement can be increased pursuant to the terms of the Five-Year Credit Agreement to an aggregate amount not to exceed \$4.5 billion.
-The 364-Day Credit Agreement and Five-Year Credit Agreement are maintained for general corporate purposes.
+The Five-Year Credit Agreement amended and restated the previously reported \$4.0 billion amended and restated five-year credit agreement to an aggregate amount not to exceed \$4.5 billion.
+The 364-Day Credit Agreement and Five-Year Credit Agreement and Five-Year Credit Agreement are maintained for general corporate purposes.
 As of December 31, 2024, there were no outstanding borrowings under the 364-Day Credit Agreement or Five-Year Credit Agreement.